landsbankinn/RemcosDetector/README.EN.md

 # RemcosDetector
-This tool detects whether the Remcos shadesould trojan has infected your Windows machine

-# RemcosDetector
 [íslenska](README.md)

 Last weekend (Okt 5-7 2018) a phishing attack was executed via an email that was sent in the name of the Police.
 This email was an attack vector for installation of a trojan on PCs running the Windows operating system.
 This tool can detect whether the Remcos shadesoul trojan has been installed.